 He is active in many professional and civic organizations and currently serves on the Rush Health Board of Directors.
-He has also served as Chairman of the Board of Directors of the Metropolitan Chicago Healthcare Council ("MCHC") and as the immediate past president of region 2B (DuPage, Kane and McHenry counties) for the Illinois Hospital Association.
+He has also served as Chairman of the Board of Directors of the Metropolitan Chicago Healthcare Council ("MCHC") and as the past president of region 2B (DuPage, Kane and McHenry counties) for the Illinois Hospital Association.

-Outside of Rush-Copley, Barry devotes time as a high school booster for baseball and football and has served as a coach for several teenage travel athletic teams.
+Outside of Rush-Copley, Barry has been a devoted high school booster for baseball and football and has served as a coach for several youth and teenage travel athletic teams.
 He and his wife also support numerous local religious and charitable organizations.
 He may be contacted by calling 630-978-4976 or via email at Barry.Finn@rushcopley.com.

 Senior Vice President, Strategy

 As an experienced leader with a commitment to excellence, Gail Bumgarner excels in strategy management.
 She serves as Senior Vice President of Strategy and Chief Strategy Officer.

 Gail has been in healthcare for over 30 years with the last 25 at the executive level.
 At Rush-Copley, she oversees the functions of planning, business development, marketing, neurosciences as well as Rush-Copley Medical Group.
 Gail has a B.A. in Political Science from Kalamazoo College and a Master's Degree in Public Affairs from Indiana University, Bloomington, IN, where she also was a pre-doctoral fellow.